ssoulless/RoRmaily/README.md

 ## Other stuff

-### Periodical mailing scheduling

-Periodical mailing is kind of special one and has two modes of scheduling: general and individual.
-If you specify @start_at@ as an absolute time, i.e. @"2111-01-01 11:11"@, it goes into general scheduling mode and consecutive mailings will be delivered to all subscribed entities at the same time at every period.
-This way you can send i.e. weekly newsletters every Monday to all subscribers.

-When you specify @start_at@ as a individual time, i.e. @"user.start_at"@ - individual scheduling mode will be enabled.
-In this case, delivery periods will count individually for each user and deliveires will be made accordingly.

-Individual scheduling mode is the only mode available for all other mailing types.

 ### Deployments

-Maily has built-in simple support for Capistrano.
+Maily has some simple support for Capistrano built-in.
 It supports both v2 and v3 and automates the task of starting, stopping and restarting Paperboy daemon during deployments.

 To enable, just put following line into your `Capfile`: